dtonda8/PASS_W4/README.md

 Input: tickets = [2,3,2], k = 1
 Output: 7
-- In the first pass, everyone in the line buys a ticket and the line becomes [1, 2, 1].
 - first pass: [1, 2, 1] (t = 3)
 - second pass: [0, 1, 0] (t = 6)
 - second pass: [0, 0, 0] (t = 7)